adityayadav76/internet_of_things_simulator/README.md

 AutoSIM has been tested on clusters to simulate 100million+ devices.

-AutoSIM is specifically suited for large scale Internet of Things Solutions e.g. Smart Cities, Connected and Autonomous Vehicles, Smart Energy & Smart Grids, Smart Healthcare etc.
+AutoSIM is specifically suited for large scale Internet of Things Solutions for example

+- Smart Cities
+- Connected and Autonomous Vehicles
+- Smart Energy & Smart Grids
+- Smart Healthcare etc.

 # Protocols